 ---------------------------------------------------------------------- Report of Referee B -- ZG10155/Zhao ---------------------------------------------------------------------- REFEREE B - ZG10155 This paper presents a theoretical analysis concerning the emittance evolution of a beam in a plasma wakefield accelerator (PWFA) when density ramps at the entrance and exit of the plasma target are taken into account.
 The authors derive an analytical expression (assuming there is no acceleration and the plasma profile is adiabatic) for the beam emittance growth when the beam has an energy spread and it is not initially matched.
 Furthermore, given a beam with fixed initial parameters and a fixed plasma density ramp, the authors determine to optimal position of the beam's focal plane in vacuum such that the emittance growth is minimized when the beam enters the plasma.
 Analytical results are validated by means of numerical modeling performed with the code QuickPIC.
 Finally, the authors consider emittance degradation from beam-induced ionization of residual gas (Helium buffer) when the beam enters the plasma.
 The study is of interest for FACET II.
 My first impression was that this paper is a mild extension of the works presented in Refs.
 4-7.
 However, the determination of the optimal position of the beam's focal plane in vacuum discussed in Sec.
 III is of some interest and, to my knowledge, it was not treated in previous literature.
 Hence, this paper could be considered for publication in PRAB.
 However, before publication can be granted, the comments and criticisms discussed below should be addressed and the manuscript amended accordingly.

+We note that we have also expanded Sec.
+III to include a discussion on how the emittance will vary due to shot to shot variations of the plasma conditions for a fixed focal position.

 In Sec.
 III the authors say that the profile used in Fig 4 was obtained by cutting the “non-adiabatic” tail at the entrance and exit.
 How exactly was this done?
 The adiabaticity condition Eq.
 (2) [or Eq.
 (5)] does not identify a precise point (the condition is expressed by “<< 1”, and not a “< 1”).
 How sensitive are the results to the exact location of the cut?
 Making the cut at, let's say, +/-1 cm from the chosen position does it change the results significantly?
 Was the non adiabatic part of the profile considered in the QuickPIC simulation (Fig. 3).
 Please clarify.